klausbreyer/v01.io/content/posts/2024-all-the-requests/index.md

 ---
 title: "All The Requests"
-date: 2024-06-11
+date: 2024-06-14
 categories: ["Open Source"]
-draft: true
 ---

-I've just released a new open-source project called [All The Requests](https://github.com/klausbreyer/all-the-requests).
-It's a simple HTTP server built in Go that logs every incoming request.
-This tool captures details like timestamp, path, headers, and payload, making it great for debugging callbacks and webhooks.
+Out of my daily work during testing callbacks locally, I have created and released a new open-source project called [All The Requests](https://github.com/klausbreyer/all-the-requests).
+A simple HTTP server (built in Go) logs every incoming request.
+This tool captures details like timestamps, paths, headers, and payloads, making it great for debugging callbacks and webhooks.

 ![Example](example.png)